 Petitioner has presented a copy of its June 16, 1983 subcontract with REDACTED TEXT.
 The first paragraph of Attachment A to the contract provides: "Subcontractor will furnish all labor, materials, taxes, equipment, supplies and any other items necessary for furnishing, installing and testing" the steel.
 However, paragraph six of that same attachment provides, "See Attachment 'B' for Enumeration of items to be furnished only and furnished and installed...."
-Petitioner has not seen fit to provide a copy of Attachment B for our review, and we are therefore unable to determine whether the transactions taxed in the audit are purchases of steel which the vendor furnished and installed, or purchases of steel which petitioner itself installed.
-We therefore find the evidence insufficient to warrant any adjustment at this time.
+Petitioner has not seen fit to provide a copy of Attachment B for our review, and we are therefore unable to determine whether the transactions taxed in the audit are purchases of steel which the vendor furnished and installed, or purchases of steel which the vendor furnished and installed, or purchases of steel which the audit are purchases of steel whether the transactions to warrant any adjustment at this time.